nugget-cloud/Neural-encoding-for-dynamic-natural-vision/README.md

 Objective:
 -----------
-The main goal was to train a model that can predict visual stimuli (images) from iEEG data.
+The main goal is to train a model that can predict visual stimuli (images) from iEEG data.
 The hypothesis is that the iEEG data, which is electrical activity from the brain, will have patterns that correlate with the visual stimuli the subject was seeing.

 Steps Taken:
 -------------